ncase/nutshell/README.md

 <script>
 Nutshell.setOptions({
     startOnLoad: true, // Start Nutshell on load? (default: true)
-    lang: 'en' // Language (default: 'en', which is English) });
+	lang: 'en', // Language (default: 'en', which is English)
+	dontEmbedHeadings: false, // If 'true', removes the "embed this as a nutshell" option on headings });
 </script>
 ```

-There are currently only 2 options:
+There are currently 3 options:

 **startOnLoad (default: true).** Set this to `false` if you *don't* want Nutshell to immediately run on page load. (e.g. if your article is asynchronously loaded).
 Later, to *actually* start Nutshell, call: